 Release muscle tension, increase flexibility and joint mobility and relieve stiffness, aches and pain through gentle movements and find long lasting relief.
-Practised consciously, these movements from Hanna Somatics reprogram the muscles and reconnect forgotten neural pathways so that chronically locked in muscle tension can release and allow the muscle to lengthen.
+Practised consciously, these somatic movements, taught by Thomas Hanna and constantly refined by practitioners and teachers, reprogram the muscles and reconnect forgotten neural pathways so that chronically locked in muscle tension can release and allow the muscle to lengthen.

 It is called pandiculation, and it is what we see our pets do all the time, and it is what we do when we yawn.
 It is more effective than stretching, especially for chronically tight muscles.
 Do the somatics movements first, and then stretch., for more effective results.
 Great for anyone who finds themselves moving with pain, whether that has become your default mode, or if you have just done some really tough exercise and have body soreness.
 There is relief.

 The most wonderful part is that these are easy movements to learn, and you can practise them everyday to ensure that your body feels better and better over time.

 Thomas Hanna, himself a student of Moshe Feldenkreis, coined the term somatics from the Greek word "somatikos" meaning the living, aware body, for a group of emerging alternative therapy disciplines such as Feldenkreis, Alexander Technique, the work of Bonnie Bainbridge Cohen and his own work, which he called Hanna Somatics Education.